 Just because something is rare does not mean it doesn’t exist.
 According to Catherine Brown, Massachusetts deputy state epidemiologist, there have been only two confirmed cases of Rocky Mountain Spotted Fever over the last ten years here in Massachusetts; that’s two confirmed of 55 suspected cases.
-Rocky Mountain Spotted Fever (RMSF) is spread by the bite of an infected Lone Star tick.
+Rocky Mountain Spotted Fever (RMSF) is spread by the bite of an infected Lone Star tick, American dog tick, or Brown dog tick.
 Earlier this year Dr. Brown reported that she was sure of growth in the Lone Star Tick population in Massachusetts.
 If you ask Shannon Leland of Brewster, she will tell you that the Lone Star tick and RMSF are definitely present in the South Shore area.

 Awareness of Rocky Mountain Spotted Fever is Key